-Baur and McDermott (2010) and Bredin et al. (2015) find that gold acts as a safe haven during sudden negative financial market shocks, such as the 1987 stock market crash and the 2007-2010 U.S. financial crisis, in the major developed economies, but not in emerging markets.
-In developing economies and emerging markets, gold performed as a safe haven for domestic investors in particular (Gürgün & Ünalmış, 2014).
-Again, compared to economic contractions during 1980s and 1990s, aggressive allocation to gold has yielded better returns since the financial crisis of 2007 (Emmrich & McGroarty, 2013).
-Ming et al. (2020) find that gold is a strong safe haven for domestic investors in China during negative stock market conditions and crashes.
-A pre- and post-COVID-19 period analyses confirm the ability of gold to serve as a safe haven instrument during the pandemic than other financial assets like US stocks as, and other precious metals like Silver, Palladium and Platinum (Salisu et al., 2021).
+Baur and McDermott (2010), Baur and Lucey (2010), and Bredin et al. (2015) find that gold acts as a safe haven during sudden negative financial market shocks, such as the 1987 stock market crash and the 2007-2010 U.S. financial crisis.
+Gürgün and Ünalmış (2014) find that gold performed as a safe haven for domestic investors particularly in developing economies and emerging markets.
+Aggressive allocation to gold has yielded better returns since the financial crisis of 2007 compared to earlier economic contractions during 1980s and 1990s (Emmrich & McGroarty, 2013).
+Ming et al. (2020) find that gold was a strong safe haven for domestic investors in China during negative stock market conditions and crashes.
+An analysis for the pre-COVID and COVID-19 periods confirms the ability of gold to serve as a safe haven instrument during the pandemic compared to other financial assets such as U.S. stocks and other precious metals such as silver, palladium and platinum (Salisu et al., 2021).
 Akhtaruzzaman et al. (2021) show that gold served as a safe haven asset for stock markets during the initial phase of the COVID-19 pandemic, and a "flight-to-safety" asset during later phase of the crisis when investors' portfolio allocation shifted towards gold.
-Garg (2022) reports that though the demand of gold fell shortly during the COVID-19 pandemic, with the increase in gold prices, Indian investors returned to investing in gold ETFs.
-Mukherjee and Bardhan (2022) find that in the pre-COVID-19 period stock market returns affected the volatility of gold and crude oil prices.
-However, during the pandemic the relationship was reversed-volatility of gold and crude oil prices affected stock market returns.
-However, the role of gold during crisis has remained debatable.
+However, other studies have presented contrasting findings.
 Baur and Glover (2012) empirically show that significant investment in gold during the sub-prime crisis and Lehman bankruptcy of 2008 diminished its safe haven property.
-Sahay and Jain (2021) investigated portfolio allocation during periods of sub-par economic growth (GDP growth below 6%) and found instances of hyperbolic discounting-where people invest more in equities instead of gold as equities give better returns in the short-term especially in non-crisis times.
+Sahay and Jain (2021) investigated portfolio allocation during periods of sub-par economic growth (GDP growth below 6%) and found instances of hyperbolic discounting-where people invest more in equities instead of gold as equities provide better returns in the short-term especially in non-crisis times.